Notes on the Geography of The Western United States: Historic Dallas Suburbs

-The earliest Dallas suburb for the wealthy was probably Munger Park, built on the east side of town by the cotton-gin manufacturer, Robert Munger.
+The earliest Dallas suburb for the wealthy was probably Munger Park, built on the east side of town by Robert Munger, a cotton-gin manufacturer.
 The pride of Munger Park was the boulevard called Swiss Avenue.

 After a long decline after World War II, the houses are once again in very fine condition, thanks to the designation of the neighborhood as Dallas's first historic district.

-The Stubbs House, at the east end of Swiss Avenue and built in 1926 by Robert Stubbs, who ran a paving business.
+The Stubbs House, at the east end of Swiss Avenue, was built in 1926 by Robert Stubbs, who ran a paving business.
 Before its restoration, the house had become a boarding house, then apartments.

 One of many Prairie-style houses along Swiss Avenue.

-Many of the houses in these neighborhoods once looked like cookie-cutter clones; no longer.
+Many of the houses in these neighborhoods once looked identical to one another, but over the years they grew more distinctive.
 Here the garage has been made into living space.

 Here, still in Mesquite, it has not.